nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Different-Responses.md

 Instead of immediately starting over, I spent some time figuring out why.

 I checked Burp's proxy settings, looked through the Task Log, and explored the Site Map.
-This helped me confirm that Burp was capturing traffic correctly, but the request and attack settings were not lined up properly.
+This helped me confirm that Burp was capturing traffic correctly, but my request and attack setup were not aligned.

-I also learned that I needed to capture a fresh request after the lab session changed.
+I also learned that I needed to capture a fresh login request after the lab session changed.
 Once I corrected the setup and used the current request, the attack worked normally.

 Although it was frustrating at first, troubleshooting the problem helped me understand Burp Suite much better.